scribeocr/scribe.js/README.md

 npm i scribe.js-ocr
 ```

-Scribe.js is written in JavaScript using ESM, so can be imported directly from browser or Node.js JavaScript code.
+Scribe.js is written in JavaScript using ESM, so can be imported directly from browser or Node.js JavaScript code without a build step.
 ```js
 // Import statement in browser: import scribe from 'node_modules/scribe.js-ocr/scribe.js';